lmfit/lmfit-py/doc/model.rst

-We sample random data point, make an initial guess of the model values, and run :scipydoc:`optimize.curve_fit` with the model function, data arrays, and initial guesses.
+We sample random data point, make an initial guess of the model values, and run :scipydoc:`scipy.optimize.curve_fit` with the model function, data arrays, and initial guesses.
 The results returned are the optimal values for the parameters and the covariance matrix.
 It's simple and very useful.
 But it misses the benefits of lmfit.